-We mentor students and volunteers at Something Special Children's Centre
+Who we mentor: students and volunteers at Something Special

 Local post-secondary students studying Early Childhood Education are welcomed inside of our classrooms and linked with a mentor.
 We believe that supporting them aides in strengthening and supporting our profession.